What We Do

 • Solutions That Recognize Complexity and Interdependence: We believe in doing no harm, here or anywhere.
 We recognize that all places and people are interconnected, and commit to an approach of collective liberation, which recognizes that the liberation of each person is the liberation of all people.

-Established in 2019, the Green New Deal Oversight Board is currently working on:
+The Green New Deal Oversight Board is tasked with:

-2. Providing proposals for the design of new policies, programs and projects and for modifications to existing policies, programs and projects to the Mayor, City Council, and City departments to advance a Green New Deal for Seattle;
+• Providing proposals for the design of new policies, programs, and projects and for changes to existing policies, programs, and projects to the Mayor, City Council and City departments that advance the Green New Deal for Seattle.

-3. Supporting the planning and implementation of individual City Departmental actions, policies, programs, and practices, to make Seattle climate-pollution free by 2030;
+• Supporting the planning and implementation of policies and programs to make Seattle climate-pollution free by 2030.

-4. Providing recommendations on City budget priorities and priority City actions; and
+• Providing recommendations on City budget priorities and other City actions.